WhiteSpirt25/NeuralAortaDiagnostics/README.md

 # ML models for aorta diagnostics

 This is masters thesis containing different experiments and models code.
+Written as testing pipeline with easily changable seettings and models.

-ImagePreparations - contains code for preparing dataset from CT files
+[ImagePreparations](ImagePreparations.ipynb) - contains code for preparing dataset from CT files
-MeasuringAortaDiameter - contains code (with examples) of measuring sizes of aorta
+[MeasuringAortaDiameter](MeasuringAortaDiameter.ipynb) - contains code (with examples) of measuring sizes of aorta

-learning_scripts - contains learning files for machine learning models
-TransUnetCode - folder for code using TransUnet model REQUIRES CLONE OF TransUnet repo inside
+models - contains model sprecific functions to be used in pipeline.
+This includes models itself and treir preprocessing functions.
+[config.json](config.json) - configuration file containing model, training and modes saving parameters.

+[model_testing](model_testing.py) - main file with training and testing pipeline.

 ## Usage

-### 1. Download Google pre-trained ViT models (required only for TransUnet)
+### 1. (required only for TransUnet) Download Google pre-trained ViT models
 * [Get models in this link](https://console.cloud.google.com/storage/vit_models/): R50-ViT-B_16, ViT-B_16, ViT-L_16...

 ### 2. Environment

-Please prepare an environment with python=3.8, and then use the command "pip install -r requirements.txt" for the dependencies.
+Please prepare an environment with python=3.9, and then use the command "pip install -r requirements.txt" for the dependencies.

 ### 3. Prepare data